openshift/enhancements/oauth-proxy/oauth-proxy-proxy.md

  Based on the apiserver team's experience, wiring these ca-bundle requires changes to the `oauth-proxy` to react to changes to the configmaps (so you pick up changes) and bash glue to move the ca-bundle content to the correct location.
  Communicating these restrictions and capabilities is almost more work than making the `oauth-proxy` reactive with a custom transport.

+4. One suggestion from the PR. isn't there another alternative (implementation alternative anyway) in which the oauth-proxy

+    1. launches itself in an init mode which reads the proxy config (and CA) on startup (in its own gocode/main)
+    2. writes the CA to /etc/pki/......
+    3. execs itself w/ some new arg(not init mode) (because it needs to reinit to load the updated CAs in the TLS libs)
+    4. watches the proxy config/CA for changes and on changes, kills itself so it goes to (1)?

+    I don't think we'll pursue something like that.
+It sounds more fragile to do seamlessly inside of containers you do not own, with valid healthchecks you didn't write.
+This binary is used as part of a user-owned container spec.

 ## Infrastructure Needed [optional]